M80 vs 9z Team - VCT Ascension Americas 2023: Predictions, where to watch, and more

 Recent results

-M80's most recent match at VCT Ascension: Americas was against FUSION, where they won the BO3 series by 2-0.
+M80's most recent match in VCT Ascension: Americas was against 00Nation where they won the BO3 series by 2-0.
+The team has won three out of their last five matches.

-9z Team's most recent match at VCT Ascension: Americas was against The Guard, where they lost the BO3 series by 0-2.
+9z Team's last match was against FUSION in VCT Ascension: Americas.
+They won the BO3 series by 2-0.
+They have won two out of their last five matches.

 Potential Lineups